datamllab/rlcard/docs/toy-examples.md

  'mean_episode_return_1': 0.6348323225975037,
  'mean_episode_return_2': 0.6357409954071045}
 ```
 The models will by defult be saved in `experiments/dmc_result/doudizhu`.
+I have provide some scripts to run DMC in single/multiple GPUs in [examples/scripts/](../examples/scripts/).
 To evaluate the performance, see [here](toy-examples.md#evaluating-dmc-on-dou-dizhu).

 ## Evaluating Agents
 We also provide an example to compare agents.
 You can find the code in [examples/evaluate.py](examples/evaluate.py)